mnm-team/p4-sdn/idletimeout/README.md

 The timeout information is not shown for rules in table `smac` when we check its rules using `simple_switch_CLI` in a similar way.

 More instructions on using `simple_switch_CLI` are provided in [simple\_demo](../simple_demo).

+When we terminate the traffic flow between end-points, the corresponding rules will be automatically removed after a period of TIMEOUT, in this case, after 10s.